 Note: I now use Slack in my browser (so Grammarly can proofread my messages)

-This site made with Gatsby.js and gatsby-starter-morning-dew.
-I use these applications to help me write:
+This site is made with Gatsby.js.
+I use these services:

 - Grammarly - Helps me to remove typos / proofread my posts